Diabetes nutrition: Including sweets in your meal plan

-- Total carbohydrate is what counts.
-It was once assumed that honey, candy and other sweets would raise your blood sugar level faster and higher than would fruits, vegetables or "starchy" foods, such as potatoes, pasta or whole-grain bread.
+Total carbohydrates are what counts.
+It was once assumed that honey, candy and other sweets would raise your blood sugar level faster and higher than would fruits, vegetables, or "starchy" foods, such as potatoes, pasta or whole-grain bread.
 But this isn't true, as long as the sweets are eaten with a meal and balanced with other foods in your meal plan.

 Have your cake and eat it, too

 Sweets count as carbohydrates in your meal plan.
 The trick is substituting small portions of sweets for other carbohydrates — such as bread, tortillas, rice, crackers, cereal, fruit, juice, milk, yogurt or potatoes — in your meals.
 To allow room for sweets as part of a meal, you have two options:

 - Replace some of the carbohydrates in your meal with a sweet.

 - Swap a high-carb-containing food in your meal for something with fewer carbohydrates and replace the remaining carbohydrates in your meal plan with a sweet.

 Let's say your dinner is a grilled chicken breast, a medium potato, a slice of whole-grain bread, a vegetable salad and fresh fruit.
 If you'd like a small frosted cupcake after your meal, look for ways to keep the total carbohydrate count in the meal the same.

 Perhaps you trade your bread and fruit for the cupcake.
 Or replace the potato with a low-carbohydrate vegetable such as broccoli, which allows you to have the small cupcake.